Becoming You With Julie

 Adjust to taste & serve

-• Use overripe bananas: More brown spots mean more sweetness, less starchy flavor.
+• Use a very ripe banana: More brown spots mean more sweetness and less starchy flavor.

 • Start light on the sweetener: Taste after blending.
 A ripe banana may be sweet enough on its own.